gaoybBU/SW-MiniProject/README.md

 Simple clone this repo

 #### Dependencies
 This web app is built using Node.js.
-So Node.js and NPM MUST be installed Being an app which uses the Twitter API, it will require a twitter API key, secret, and bearer token to be stored in 3 different environment variables
+So Node.js and NPM MUST be installed.
+Being an app which uses the Twitter API, it will require a twitter API key, secret, and bearer token to be stored in 3 different environment variables.
 These variables MUST be named as follows:
 TWITTER_API_KEY
 TWITTER_API_SECRET